andreasabel/ppdp20-www/cfp/ppdp2020cfp.md

 Requirements for publication
 ----------------------------

+**Due to the shift to an online event, registration fees will be decreased to cover only the costs of publication and online event hosting.**
-At least one author of each accepted submission will be expected to attend and present the work at the conference.
+At least one author of each accepted submission will be expected to register and present the work at the conference.
 The PC chair may retract a paper that is not presented.
 The PC chair may also retract a paper if complaints about the paper's correctness are raised which cannot be resolved by the final paper deadline.